Every year, benzos play a significant role in overdose deaths. Learn how to beat the statistics and find benzo addiction treatment in South Florida.

 How Long Is Benzo Treatment?

-Since benzodiazepine treatment varies for different people, the length of treatment is not set in stone.
-Relevant factors include the dosage taken, the period of addiction, general health, and how an individual reacts to the medication.
+Since benzodiazepine treatment varies for different people, the length of treatment isn’t set in stone.
+Relevant factors include the dosage taken, the period of addiction, general health and how an individual reacts to the medication.
 The treatment period could also be longer if the patient took benzos alongside opioids or alcohol.
-Trained medical professionals can assess your situation, determining which treatment would work best.
+Trained medical professionals at our Boca Raton facility assess each situation, determining which treatment would work best.

-If your loved one is dealing with benzo addiction, the friendly, caring team at Sunlight Recovery can develop a tailor-made treatment plan that will get them started on a path to wholesome wellness.
-Complete and healthy recovery from benzodiazepine addiction is possible!
+If your loved one is dealing with benzo addiction, the friendly, caring team at Sunlight Recovery can develop a tailor-made treatment plan to get them started on a path to wholesome wellness.
+We offer services for patients throughout South Florida, including Boca Raton and the surrounding areas.
+Contact us today to get started on the road to recovery.